CardinalNow/TerraformWorkshop/challenges/09-privatemoduleregistry/README.md

     ]
     ```

-Set Environment Variables for your Azure Service Prinipal (be sure check the 'sensative' checkbox to hide these values):
+Set Environment Variables for your Azure Service Principal (be sure check the 'sensitive' checkbox to hide these values):

 - ARM_TENANT_ID
 - ARM_SUBSCRIPTION_ID